The Claws of Axos: Writing

-Shooting
+Filming

 Location shooting was planned to take place over five days in early 1971, starting on 4 January.
 Filming would take place in various locations around Kent, mainly Dungeness.

 During the location shooting of the scenes with the tramp, an overnight snow storm necessitated the creation of a line of dialogue in the programme to explain that the variations of weather from shot to shot in these scenes (filmed on various days but supposedly taking place within minutes of each other) are "freak weather conditions" as a result of Axos' arrival.

 In some of the car interior scenes the colour-separation overlay (CSO) backgrounds were omitted, leaving the blue screen behind the characters.
 As Paul Vanezis of the Doctor Who Restoration Team explained in an interview, "they didn't put a background in there [as] it wasn't lit properly.
 There wasn't enough blue in it to key it, or yellow or green or whatever it was.
 It was shot wrong.
 It shouldn't have been shot in the studio and it shouldn't have been shot on xchrome.
 These days with modern technology you could easily key it... easily, but it wouldn't look right."

 The story includes interior scenes inside the TARDIS for the first time in the Pertwee era of the show.
 The configuration of the TARDIS set-up is unique for this adventure.
 The TARDIS monitor appears to be a circular screen embedded in one of the 'roundels' in the console room wall, rather than the traditional rectangular screen (this feature is seen again once, a year later, on the unique set built for The Time Monster).
 The doors of the console room do not open directly into the exterior as in all other adventures; instead they open into a corridor that features the 'roundel' motif.
 When the TARDIS interior reappears, in the next production (Colony in Space), both these features have been eliminated.